Graph-based stitching

 a.b@yahoo.co.uk |

-You can see how for each event the stitched id is resolved.
-Based on the time, the persistent id, and the lookup of the identity graph for the specified namespace (at that same time).
+You can see how for each event the resulting ID is resolved.
+Based on the time, the persistent ID, and the lookup of the identity graph for the specified person ID namespace.

-When the lookup resolves to more than one stitched id (like for event 7), the lexicographic first id returned by the identity graph is selected (a.b@yahoo.co.uk
+When the lookup resolves to more than one resulting ID (like for event 7), the lexicographic first id returned by the identity graph is selected (a.b@yahoo.co.uk in the example).

 Step 2: Replay stitching